 Our district’s four elementary schools are currently operating at or beyond full capacity.
 Come September, we will be using ten modular classrooms to accommodate our growing student population.
 This solution is not sustainable, and we can do better for our students, families, and community.

 To address this challenge, Rose Tree Media School District is moving forward with plans to build a new K-1 Early Learning Center, designed specifically for kindergarten and first-grade students.
-This new school will give young learners the environment they deserve, with full-day kindergarten, smaller class sizes, and age-appropriate learning and activity spaces, while alleviating overcrowding in our elementary schools.
+This new school will be located to the south of Penncrest High School, near the intersection of Middletown Road and Rose Tree Road.
+The K-1 Early Learning Center will give young learners the environment they deserve, with full-day kindergarten, smaller class sizes, and age-appropriate learning and activity spaces, while alleviating overcrowding in our elementary schools.

-This website will provide one central location for our community to receive updates on design and planning for this new school.
+This website will provide one central location for our community to receive updates on design and planning for this new school, including Board presentations, an FAQ, and the project timeline.
 Please stay tuned as we move ahead with this process.

 The Challenges We Face